vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

 Operation Chaining
 ++++++++++++++++++

-As noted above, users commonly interact with data (nodes) in Synapse using operations such as lift, filter, and pivot.
+As noted above, users commonly interact with data (nodes) in a Synapse Cortex using operations such as lift, filter, and pivot.
 Storm allows multiple operations to be chained together to form increasingly complex queries.
 When Storm operations are concatenated in this manner, they are processed **in order from left to right** with each operation (lift, filter, or pivot) acting on the output of the previous operation.

 ..
 NOTE::